andreassolberg/documents/openidconnect/draft-solberg-openidconnect-clientregistration.md

 Author: Andreas Åkre Solberg, andreas.solberg@uninett.no http://rnd.feide.no

 *DICLAIMER: Only brainstorming at this point.
-Not even close to a draft.*
+Not even close to a draft.
+I would expect there are security issues with the current text that needs to be addressed.*

 This specification defines a way to automate the registration of clients at the Provider, and a way for the provider and consumer to automatically refresh the metadata about the other party.